Rustin170506/ticdc.slide/slides.md

 </style>

 <!--
 Today we will talk about the architecture of TiCDC and some key metrics.
-We will also answer some frequently asked questions.
+And I will also answer some frequently asked questions.
+At last, we will have a Q&A session.
+So if you have any questions, please feel free to ask in the Q&A session.
 -->

 ---